Haidra-Org/horde-safety/README.md

 ## Use

 This library currently relies on [clip_interrogator](https://github.com/pharmapsychotic/clip-interrogator).
 The `check_for_csam` function requires an instance of `clip_interrogator.Interrogator` to be passed.
 You can pass in on yourself, or use the helper function `get_interrogator_no_blip` (note that calling this function immediately loads the CLIP model).
+Use the `device` parameter to choose the device to load to and use for interrogation.
+If you want to only use the CPU but have CUDA pytorch installed, use `get_interrogator_no_blip(device="cpu")`.

 ```python
     import PIL.Image